 On December 6, 2012, pursuant to the terms of various Assignment Agreements, we delivered a convertible note to Magna in an aggregate principal amount of \$170,588.22, convertible into shares of common stock, which we refer to as the Fourth Magna Exchange Note.
-The Fourth Magna Exchange Note bears interest at a rate of 6% per annum, which interest accrues, but does not become payable until maturity or acceleration of the principal of the Fourth Magna Exchange Note has been converted in full into shares of our common stock in accordance with its terms and no longer remains outstanding.
+The Fourth Magna Exchange Note bears interest at a rate of 6% per annum, which interest accrues, but does not become payable until maturity or acceleration of the principal of the Fourth Magna Exchange Note.
+Prior to the date of this filing, the Fourth Magna Exchange Note has been converted in full into shares of our common stock in accordance with its terms and no longer remains outstanding.